JusticeBench

 Service Providers' Workflows to Suport Better Justice Journeys

 Aside from users, service providers are also key stakeholders in advancing access to justice.
-Legal aid groups, court providers, pro bono clinics, and other providers have certain clusters of activities, that they do to provide front-facing services and back-end operations and strategy.
+Legal aid groups, court help centers, pro bono clinics, and other justice workers have common clusters of tasks.
+These tasks all relate to the front-facing services or back-end operations of providing legal help to the public.

 Outreach & Education